dfdx2/markdown-portfolio/_includes/04-lists.md

 Some of the languages I use are:
 * Proficient in Java
+* Proficient in SQL
 * Proficient in Python
+* Proficient in JavaScript
-* Proficient in SQL
+* Proficient in HTML
+* Proficient CSS
 * Learning Rust
 * Learning Kotlin
 * Learning GO
-* Proficient in JavaScript
-* Proficient in HTML
-* Learning CSS
+* Learning COBOL